GSA-TTS/identity-handbook/_articles/platform-gitlab.md

 Prerequisites:
 * You MUST use secure.login.gov with your official duty GSA email address to sign in
-* If you don't yet have an account on secure.login.gov, go ahead and make one!
+* If you don't yet have an account on secure.login.gov, go ahead and make one (or be ready to create it when you first login to GitLab)
 * You must use a phishing resistant multi-factor option for MFA which is one of:
+  * PIV or CAC
   * Security Key (WebAuthN with a hardware key)
   * Face or Touch Unlock (Platform Authenticator)
-  * PIV or CAC

 To log in:
 * Go to https://gitlab.login.gov
 * Click "Log in Using Login.gov"
 * Sign in with your official duty email address
-* Multi-factor authenticate with a security key, face/touch unlock, PIV, or CAC
+* Multi-factor authenticate with a security key, face/touch unlock, or PIV

 Note - If `secure.login.gov` is not available, existing Personal Access Tokens continue to function.
 We also have break-glass procedures if needed.